How to invigorate your mattress

 Back when most mattresses could be flipped over, the conventional wisdom was that you should turn it twice a year, and take that opportunity to clean it as well.
 These days, a lot of mattresses, including the pillow-top variety, can’t be flipped because they have a proper top and bottom.
 But cleaning your mattress two times a year remains a solid rule of thumb.
 (Check the mattress label for instructions since the manufacturer might recommend rotating the mattress head to foot to ensure even wear.)

-Start the cleaning process by stripping the mattress of all sheets and bedding and tossing the items in the wash.
-To remove tough stains, always use a Consumer Reports top-rated laundry detergent and the hottest water setting on your washing machine; dry on high heat.
+, always use a Consumer Reports top-rated laundry detergent and the hottest water setting on your washing machine; dry on high heat.

 If your mattress has a fresh stain, tackle it immediately after removing your bedding.
 Grab the appropriate stain remover, a couple of dry cloths, and treat the stain as if you were treating a carpet—blot, don’t rub the stain in.